Nottingham and Nottinghamshire CCG

 - A resident in a care home or long term residential facility

-Booster vaccine doses are available on the NHS for people most at risk from COVID-19 who have already had 2 doses of a vaccine.
-You are eligible for a booster dose after 6 months after you had your 2nd dose.
+Booster vaccine doses are available on the NHS for people over 16 who have already had 2 doses of a vaccine.
+You are eligible for a booster dose after 3 months after you had your 2nd dose.

 Third doses for people who are immunosupressed